vjcspy/meta/README.md

 - Think about writing once use forever.
 For example we're using `tsconfig` and `eslint` , etc.. for all module

-- Looking for a way to use ES6 modules without having to bundle them (ie without build scripts in `package.json`).
+- Looking for the way to use ES6 modules without having to bundle them (ie without build scripts in `package.json`).
 For example `transpilePackages` configuration in nextjs application.
 See [Internal packages](https://turbo.build/repo/docs/handbook/sharing-code/internal-packages)